G. Robert Odette

 Significant embrittlement in reactor pressure vessel (RPV) steels can be caused by the formation of nanometer-scale MneNieSi precipitates (MNSPs) and annealing is a promising technique for reducing embrittlement.
 To achieve better understanding of the evolution of these precipitates at the atomic scale, a kinetic lattice Monte Carlo (KLMC) model, parameterized using CALPHAD and recent atom probe tomography (APT) data, is used to simulate post-irradiation annealing of MNSPs.
 The model predicts MNSP volume fractions, number densities and sizes that agree well with the experimental observations.
 The model also predicts that the initial structure of the precipitates may be B2 bcc phases with one sublattice occupied by Ni and the other sublattice occupied by Mn and Si, as well as shows a modest temperature dependence of the MNSP composition.
 The results show that the simple approach can be used to model MNSP evolution and supports that these precipitates are stable thermodynamic phases.

-"A Low Flux High Fluence Transition Temperature Shift Reduced Order Prediction Model" G. Robert Odette, Vol. 2019
+"A Low Flux High Fluence Transition Temperature Shift Reduced Order Prediction Model" G. Robert Odette, Nuclear Engineering and Technology Vol. 53 2019 2610-2615 Link

 This report is the product of a nearly decade long effort, beginning with a NSUF proposal for an ATR pressure vessel steel irradiation The overarching goal of the UCSB ATR-2 irradiation experiment was to provide a foundational database for developing new physical models to predict embrittlement of RPV steels at high fluence pertinent to extended life operation.
 A total of 1625 specimens of various types, composed of 172 alloys, were neutron irradiated over a range of flux (, fluence (t and temperature (Ti).
 Here we focus on the highest t capsules irradiated at 290°C. Most notably, embrittlement as manifested by irradiation hardening (Δσy) and corresponding 41 J temperature shifts (ΔTc), are systematically and significantly under-predicted by current regulatory models, including both the Eason-Odette- Nanstad-Yamamoto (EONY) model and the American Society for Testing and Materials (ASTM) E900 Standard Practice.
 Note, the E900 model greatly over-predicts embrittlement in very high 1.6% Ni steels, while under-predicting hardening at < 1% Ni pertinent to the US RPV fleet.
 Microstructural characterization by atom probe tomography, small angle neutron scattering and x-ray scattering and diffraction shows, that the high fluence hardening includes a significant contribution from so-called late blooming phases (LBP), in the form of nano-scale Mn-Ni-Si G and 2-phase precipitates (MNSP).
 The MNSPs emerge at high fluence in Cu bearing and Cu free steels, as well as at intermediate and high Ni contents.
 The ATR-2 results were combined with various UCSB and other databases to develop both detailed and reduced order thermokinetic physically-microstructurally based models of Δσy and ΔTc that are in good semi to fully quantitative agreement on effects of 12 the combination of all significant embrittlement variables (Cu, Nu, MN, Si, P, , t, and Ti).
 However, here we use the insight gained from both the models and various databases to develop a simple empirical method to predict Tc at high extended 80 y life t for low  vessel service conditions.
 The method relies on three critical elements:  Derivation of a new, accurate composition dependent chemistry factor (CF) for y at the high ATR-2 t.  Demonstration that the t dependence of y (and Tc) between ≈ 3 and 14x1023 n/m2, is approximately linear, allowing interpolation between the ATR-2 data and information at lower t based on surveillance data or model predictions of EONY or E900.  Discovery and confirmation that the effects of, that are strong at low t, decrease at high t.
 The new method is compared to the existing regulatory models and used to predict the Tc and the irradiated Tc at a t = 1024 n/m2 for the US RPV fleet, using composition and unirradiated Tc data in the US PREDB.
 The margin that should be applied to the new ATR-2 based predictions is estimated ±20°C. In contrast to the EONY and ATM E900 treatments, the initial microstructural and mechanical property PIE are in remarkable quantitative agreement with previously developed physically based models, showing the predicted formation of late blooming Mn-Ni-Si phases and supporting the treatment of flux effects.
 The combined database will quantify the “when (flux and fluence), where (alloy compositions) and how much (hardening-shift contributions) of late blooming phases that are not treated in current 13 regulatory models.
 In addition, UCSB ATR-2 will provide: (a) a test of the validity of the Master Curve fracture toughness assessment method in highly embrittled steels; (b) a large database on post irradiation annealing as a foundation for developing embrittlement remediation methods; and, (c) support for the development of a new class of high Ni advanced RPV alloys.
 The ATR-2 PIE program is also developing new mechanical property and microstructural characterization tools, such as an automated shear punch test tool and small angle x-ray scattering, respectively.
 Finally, the large ATR-2 experimental effort is being closely coupled to fundamental models of embrittlement in way that experiments truly inform advanced modeling and uses modeling to guide efficient and targeted experiments.